brian-team/brian2/docs_sphinx/developer/overview.rst

 The clock system has been simplified and is now more explicit: The user either defines a `Clock` (and passes it for example to the `NeuronGroup`) or the default clock is used.
-You can only set the ``dt`` of a clock once (there were all kinds of issues in Brian1 if you changed the ``dt`` of a clock after you created a group, for example).
+Changing the dt of a `Clock` after the creation of a `NeuronGroup` or between runs is no longer a problem.

 The "magic" system is also more stringent and easier to explain now: Brian keeps track of all instances that are created (they also have a unique name,